ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Note that calling Clone() can result in on-the-wire signaling, e.g., to open a new connection, depending on the underlying Protocol Stack.
-When Clone() leads to multiple connections being opened instead of multi-streaming, the transport system will ensure consistency of Connection Properties by uniformly applying them to all underlying connections in a group.
-Even in such a case, there are possibilities for a transport system to implement prioritization within a Connection Group {{TCP-COUPLING}} {{?RFC8699}}.
+When Clone() leads to multiple connections being opened instead of multi-streaming, the Transport Services system will ensure consistency of Connection Properties by uniformly applying them to all underlying connections in a group.
+Even in such a case, there are possibilities for a Transport Services system to implement prioritization within a Connection Group {{TCP-COUPLING}} {{?RFC8699}}.

 Attempts to clone a Connection can result in a CloneError: